ajaysathvik/bi0s_Hardware_tasks/Bandit.md

 EN632PlfYiZbn3PhVK3XOGSlNInNE00t<br />

 #### earned:<br />
-     sort command to sort the file.<br />
+     sort command to sort the file.
-     uniq -u command to get a unique non-reccuring line of text.<br />
+     uniq -u command to get a unique non-reccuring line of text.

 ## LEVEL 9 --> 10
 #### The motive of this level is to find the only human-readable strings in the string preceded by many "=".